 The purpose of this chapter is to gain a broad understanding of the current conditions of the City of Coral Gables' parks, facilities, programs, services, and environmental practices.
-At the time of development the City managed 81 named parks and facilities, classified into four categories: community facilities, neighborhood parks, urban open spaces, and noncity parks.
+At the time of development of this plan, the City managed 81 named parks and facilities, classified into four categories: community facilities, neighborhood parks, urban open spaces, and non-city parks.
 This chapter takes an in-depth look at the conditions, appearance, and functionality of the existing parks and recreation system as a snapshot for analysis.